PAPD: Help ID man who stole car wearing "mom’s pink house slippers" - Port Arthur News

 - Don’t leave guns or other valuables in plain view.

+Pat Avery looks back at year of learning, looks forward to more growth

-The Greater Port Arthur Chamber of Commerce will host a fully virtual annual banquet this year.
-The move came due... read more
+For Greater Port Arthur Chamber of Commerce President and CEO Pat Avery, 2020 was a year of learning.
+Thankfully, the... read more